AdrienPlacais/LightWin/README.md

 If you want to edit the source code:

-1. Clone the repository: `git clone git@github.com:AdrienPlacais/LightWin.git`
 > [!WARNING]
 > If you `Download ZIP` this repository (which can happen if you don't have access to `git`), installation will fail at step #3.
 > [A workaround](https://lightwin.readthedocs.io/en/latest/manual/troubles/setuptools_error.html) is proposed in the documentation.
 2. Create a dedicated Python environment.
-3. From LightWin folder: `pip install -e .[test]`
-4. Test that everything is working with `pytest -m "not tracewin and not implementation"`.
+3. From LightWin folder: `pip install -e .[test]` 4.
+Test that everything is working with `pytest -m "not tracewin and not implementation"`.

 > [!NOTE]
 > If you are completely new to Python and these instructions are unclear, check [this tutorial](https://python-guide.readthedocs.io/en/latest/).